sherylg343/smarthome/README.md

 ### Zip Code Entry for Weather
 Provide a pop-up box that offers zip code entry option if geolocation is not available on a device - for the weather API.

+### Limit Appearance of SweetAlert Regarding Geolocation
+See note above from "Peer Review" section.
+It would be best to show the alert only when permission is being asked for geolocation, rather than it appearing everytime the website loads initially.
+This is an important modification for the next phase.

 <p>